sidharrth2002/workflows-cicd/README.md

 2. `staging`- Any work that is ready to move into staging is merged into this branch.
 3. `production`- Production code lives here and a pull request that merges into this branch invokes a production redeploy.

 The development process moves from `main` - `staging` - `production`, with the movement of code facilitated by pull requests.
+This setup does not use a fancy CI framework, nor does it require an extensive number of third-party services.

 In this repository, the following curated workflow templates are available: